 Full-Time Senior Campaign Representative

 - Implements Sierra Club best practices regarding the Jemez Principles for Democratic Organizing, justice, equity, and inclusion.
-Works to ensure that volunteers assume meaningful roles in the program/campaign.
+Works to develop and ensure that volunteers and partners assume meaningful roles in the campaign.

 - Writes, edits, and reviews educational and advocacy materials.

 - Represents the Sierra Club to the general public and to strategic allies.

 - Introduces creative ideas and approaches; fosters creativity among team members.